Anwarvic/Speaker-Recognition/README.md

 - `window_size`: the size of the window for cep features.
 - `window_shift`: The step that the window is moving (in sec).

-There is also a method called `reviewMemberVariables` that resets these member varibales back to `None` based on the `FEATURES` used in your model.
+There is also a method called `reviewMemberVariables` that resets these member varibales back to `None` based on the `features` used in the configuration file.

 You can download the features used in my model from [here](http://www.mediafire.com/file/03o7i80o7a2taza/feat.zip/file).
-After downloading, you should extract them in the projects directory.
+After downloading, you should extract them at directory defined as the `inpath` yaml variable.

-### 3. Structure
+### 4. Choosing Model